MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 * Service Cost (50)
 * G/L Account (60)

 The Asset Type is part of the composite key in the Price Calculation Setup table.
-If the only setup record contains "Asset Type" - All it means that there is no need in special price calculation implementations per asset type.
-The default implementation will be used regardless of an asset type in the document line.
-If you need different implementations you must add a setup lines with another asset type.
+If the only setup record contains "Asset Type" - All, special price calculation implementations per asset type are not needed.
+The default implementation will be used regardless of the asset type in the document line.
+If you need different implementations, you must add a setup line with another asset type.
 For example, the following table shows a Resource Pricing implementation with a Resource asset type.

 |Method  |Type  |Asset Type  |Implementation  |Default  |
 |---------|---------|---------|---------|---------|